wkjagt/godocs/effective_go.md

 ## Control structures

 The control structures of Go are related to those of C but differ in important ways.
-There is no do or while loop, only a slightly generalized for; switch is more flexible; if and switch accept an optional initialization statement like that of for; break and continue statements take an optional label to identify what to break or continue; and there are new control structures including a type switch and a multiway communications multiplexer, select.
+There is no `do` or `while` loop, only a slightly generalized `for`; `switch` is more flexible; `if` and `switch` accept an optional initialization statement like that of `for`; `break` and `continue` statements take an optional label to identify what to break or continue; and there are new control structures including a type switch and a multiway communications multiplexer, `select`.
 The syntax is also slightly different: there are no parentheses and the bodies must always be brace-delimited.

 ### If

-In Go a simple if looks like this:
+In Go a simple `if` looks like this:

 ```go
 if x > 0 {